MacMotx/MacMotx/README.md

 - 🐇 Rabbit holes I'm peeking **MongodB, Docker, Pentesting and Web3**

-- 📚 My projects are available at [https://github.com/MacMotx](https://github.com/MacMotx)
+- 📚 Some of my other projects are available at [Kaggle](https://www.kaggle.com/macmotx)

 - 😅 True Story **When in the Kindergarten, I managed to double-knot my shoelaces on purpose (damn, those shoelaces where long!).
 Amazed as I was with my very own prowess, I quickly called the teacher to literally show her what did I had just "invented".🦸‍♂️**